FDio/vpp/docs/gettingstarted/users/installing/centos.rst

 Update the OS
 -------------

-It is probably a good idea to update and upgrade the OS before starting:
+Before starting the repository setup, it is a good idea to first update and upgrade the OS.

 .. code-block:: console